 UHS-I vs UHS-II

 UHS-I and UHS-II are both types of high-performance microSD cards.
-UHS-I is most commonly found in smartphones, tablets, and other devices while UHS-II microSD cards are mainly used in cameras.
-What sets the two apart is that UHS-II cards have a second row of pins which allows them to transfer data sometimes up to 3x faster than traditional UHS-I cards.
+UHS-I is most commonly found in smartphones, tablets, and other devices, while UHS-II microSD cards are mainly used in cameras.
+What sets the two apart is that UHS-II cards have a second row of pins, which allows them to transfer data, sometimes up to 3x faster than traditional UHS-I cards.
 In addition, they also provide higher read and write speeds for improved IOPS(input/output per second).
-The only situation where it would be necessary for one to invest in a UHS-II memory card is if they plan on using it with a camera in an adapter.
+The only situation where one would need to invest in a UHS-II memory card is if they plan on using it with a camera in an adapter.

 Do you need an A1 or A2 memory card?
-This really depends on how you plan to use it.
+This depends on how you plan to use it.
 For most modern tablets, the internal memory is fast enough that they don’t need extra support from a micro SD card.
 Exceptions may be devices like the Kindle Fire Kids, where apps like the PJ Masks Adventure Games take up lots of memory, slowing down performance if there is limited storage space.
-In these cases, a large A2 memory card is recommended for faster application support and improved performance.
-It’s important to note that the speed differences between different cards can be minimal and small fluctuations in speed should be expected depending on the device used.
+A large A2 memory card is recommended for faster application support and improved performance in these cases.
+It’s important to note that the speed differences between different cards can be minimal, and small fluctuations in speed should be expected depending on the device used.

-When choosing the best sd cards for Kindle Fire HD, you can never go wrong with popular and reliable brands such as Sandisk and Samsung.
-Their micro SD memory cards come with the latest technology, ensuring that you have safe and long-term usage of your device.
+When choosing the best SD cards for Kindle Fire HD, you can never go wrong with popular and reliable brands such as Sandisk and Samsung.
+Their micro SD memory cards come with the latest technology, ensuring that you have safe and long-term device usage.
 Additionally, these cards are readily available in the United States and Europe.